MarketingBranchAndInvertedColonResearch/Branch/README.md

 <a href="http://murderousflounderesses.org/"><h2>The Murderous Flounderesses: Inverted Colon Research Branch</h2></a>

-<p>In 2013, while partners Jackson Bullard and Keegan Schmit were attending Harvard University, they learned of an issue that has implanted itself in their hearts, and now the world.
-This problem, the reversing of the colon's inward-facing direction, commonly known in Latin as <i>Colonia inverte diverticulas</i>, is a disease that stems from the overuse of popular sexual techniques, such as the fisting of the rectum.
-Having much success in the past in the tech industry with their transaction related bank software, the team began on a project with their other company's revenue to start research branches to solve this nation wide problem of inverted colons.
-Ever since, the foundation, "The Murderous Flounderesses: Inverted Colon Research Branch", has not seized to slow or stop in any way, but has been generating thousands of supporters.
-Every day this organization thanks all of our supporters from the bottom of our hearts.
-Because of you, we get closer and closer to accomplishing our goal of ending this outrage of inverted colons.</p>
+<p>In the Winter of 2011, eventual partners Keegan Schmit and Jackson Bullard stumbled across
+			eachother at an intercollegiate tech competition.
+Both members were the captains of their team, Keegan's being Harvard University and Jackson Massachusetts Institute of Technology.
+After a narrow win by Schmit, the two went to congratulate eachother, talked, and eventually became friends.
+That night, Keegan Schmit pitched Jackson Bullard the idea of a bank software transaction system, which eventually was bought out by Citi Bank for 55 million dollars.
+Keegan and Jackson then partnered on multiple startups and projects, accumulating a combined networth of 1.3 billion in three years.
+Later in their career, the two hatched an idea for a research facility to cure a disease that was near and dear to their hearts, and is now to the world.
+The facility came to be known as The Murderous Flounderesses: Inverted Colon Research Branch.
+The Murderous Flounderesses, a non-profit organization, researches a disease, <i>Inverte Colonia Diverticula</i> (Inverted Colon Disease), which stems from an overuse of popular sexual techniques such as the fisting of the rectum.
+Starting with a team of 243 members, the organization has now grown to have 3000 team members, and 213,000 supporters.
+			Every day our core members thank you, the supporters, and hope to continue growth, as every one brings us slightly closer to abrogating this outrage of inverted colons.</p>